Laplacian Representations for Decision-Time Planning: Experiments

 The \textit{teleport} mazes are also particularly interesting in the context of the Laplacian representation.
 When an agent enters a teleporter, it may reappear elsewhere in the maze or in an inescapable absorbing region from which the goal cannot be reached.
 Despite ALPS’s strong overall performance in these environments, inspection reveals it would be unable to achieve a $100\%$ success rate.
 This limitation arises from the symmetries enforced by the \ac{ALLO} objective: the learned Laplacian representation embeds teleporter entrances and exits as nearby states, incentivizing the agent to use the teleporter, which is suboptimal due to the risk of entering an inescapable region.
-To the best of our knowledge, these results are the first to suggest that the symmetrization function commonly used when learning Laplacian representations can be problematic, as prior work has reported success in asymmetric environments~\citep{klissarov2023deep}.
+We verify this empirically in Fig.~\ref{fig:teleport_issues} where all the teleport gates are getting clustered to the same cluster.
+Thus, if a goal is closer to the teleport gates, the agent attempts to access them, which is suboptimal due to the risk of entering an inescapable region.
+To the best of our knowledge, these results are the first to suggest that the symmetrization function commonly used when learning Laplacian representations can be problematic, as prior work has reported success in asymmetric environments~\citep{klissarov2023deep}.\looseness=-1

+While ALPS achieves approximately \(70\%\) success rate on the \textit{single-cube} task, performance degrades drastically on multi-cube variants.
+We attribute this drop to the global nature of the Laplacian representation and the compounding dimensionality of the joint state space, where each additional cube introduces 9 new dimensions.
+In the multi-object manipulation, task dynamics are often conditionally independent; the resting position of a distractor cube is irrelevant while the arm manipulates a target cube.
+Yet the Laplacian representation inherently models the global state space topology, failing to capture this spatial invariance, mapping two trajectories with identical active-cube movements but differing resting-cube positions to entirely separate, distant regions in the latent space.
+We believe future approaches should address this through factorized representation spaces. \looseness=-1